Non Sequitur (Star Trek: Voyager)

 "Non Sequitur" is the 21st episode of Star Trek: Voyager, the fifth episode in the second season.
 Harry Kim is enigmatically stranded back on Earth, only to discover the lives of his companions have been radically altered.
-Much of the episode takes place on Earth in the same era as Voyager, but in alternate timeline caused by an anomaly.
+Much of the episode takes place on Earth in the same era as Voyager, but in an alternate timeline caused by an anomaly.

 The episode aired on UPN on September 25, 1995.

 Plot

 Harry Kim is aboard a shuttlecraft as it is shaking violently.
 As he contacts Voyager, Captain Janeway attempts to beam him out, and he awakens on Earth in San Francisco next to his girlfriend, Libby, whom he had dearly missed.
 The date is the same as he remembered, but his life is completely different: Harry retains his memories of his time on Voyager, yet there is no evidence he was ever aboard.
 Kim finds he was denied a posting on Voyager and then took an assignment working at the shuttlecraft development center at Starfleet Headquarters.

 After he leaves a briefing with staff admirals because of "sickness", he looks for any explanation for his current situation.
 Harry uses his knowledge of Voyager's security codes to obtain classified information on his ship.
 Kim realizes he has somehow swapped places with his friend Daniel Byrd.
 While skimming through the crew manifest, Kim notices Tom Paris is not listed as part of Voyager's crew either.
-He learns Paris now lives in Marseilles, France, after his parole, and goes there to try to enlist his help in figuring out what happened.
-Paris tells Kim that he lost his "advisor's" spot on Voyager after Odo threw him in the brig for getting into a fight with a Ferengi prior to Voyager's departure — a fight Kim prevented in the pilot episode.
+He learns Paris now lives in Marseille, France, after his parole, and goes there to try to enlist his help in figuring out what happened.
+Paris tells Kim that he lost his "advisor's" spot on Voyager after Odo threw him in the brig for getting into a fight with Quark prior to Voyager's departure — a fight Kim prevented in the original timeline.
+Harry tries to convince Tom about going to Starfleet Headquarters to do a shuttle simulation but Paris rejects it as merely an attempt to recruit him as a pawn.